-London is a real treat for museum lovers and museums are a popular destination among London's many attractions.
-There are hundreds to choose from, including the British Museum, the Science Museum and the Natural History Museum.
+London is a real treat for museum and gallery lovers, and they're popular destinations among London's many attractions.
+There are hundreds of museums to choose from, including the British Museum, the Science Museum and the Natural History Museum.
 Below is a list of London's top museums (in no particular order).
 Many are free, so it won't cost you a penny to see all that they have to offer.

 Work out how to find them all on the London Attractions Map.